 Treatment and follow-up of patients

 All patients in this study received NCRT followed by standard TME.
-Their CEA and CA19-9 Levels were evaluated within 1 wk pre-NCRT.
-Pathological tumor, node and metastasis (TNM) stages and histological grades were noted according to histopathological reports.
-The receiver operating characteristic (ROC) curve was adopted to determine the best cut-off values of pre-NCRT CEA and CA19-9 Levels for predicting OS.
+Their CEA and CA19-9 levels were evaluated within 1 wk pre-NCRT.
+Pathological, node and metastasis (TNM) stages and histological grades were noted according to histopathological reports.
+The receiver operating characteristic (ROC) curve was adopted to determine the best cut-off values of pre-NCRT CEA and CA19-9 levels for predicting OS.
 The novel serum tumor biomarker (NSTB) scores were as follows: score 0: Pre-NCRT CEA < 3.55 and CA19-9 < 19.01; score 2: Pre-NCRT CEA > 3.55 and CA19-9 > 19.01; score 1: Pre-NCRT CEA < 3.55 and CA19-9 > 19.01 or pre-NCRT CEA > 3.55 and CA19-9 < 19.01.

-Postoperative follow-up was performed per National Comprehensive Cancer Network guidelines[13].
-Generally, patients were followed up clinically and radiographically at three-month intervals in the first 2 years after surgery, every 6 mo for 3 years postoperatively, and annually thereafter[13].
+Postoperative follow-up was performed according to the National Comprehensive Cancer Network guidelines[13].
+Generally, patients were followed up clinically and radiographically at three-month intervals in the first 2 years after surgery, then every 6 mo for 3 years, and annually thereafter[13].
 Follow-up data were obtained from medical records, telephone follow-ups, out-patient clinics, or visits.

 OS was defined as the survival time until death by any reason[21].
 DFS was defined as the time-lapse between surgery and either RC recurrence or death[22].
 Patients lost to follow-up or still alive at the final follow-up were included in the analysis as censored data[21].